Easter’s message of renewal will be especially poignant this year for four U.S. congregations rebounding from disasters.

-On Palm Sunday, the choir belted out hymns in preparation for Easter, and even the carols they weren’t able to sing together after COVID-19 concerns canceled their in-person Christmas Eve service.
+On Palm Sunday, the choir belted out hymns in preparation for Easter.

-The multicultural congregation lives what it calls “on-your-feet worship and take-it-to-the-streets activism.”
-Members have provided meals to people with AIDS, worked on storm recovery, fought for environmental protection and demonstrated for the Black Lives Matter movement, LGBTQ equality and women’s rights.
+The multicultural congregation aspires to “take-it-to-the-streets activism.”
+Members have provided meals to people with AIDS, worked on storm recovery, demonstrated for racial justice and for LGBTQ and women’s rights.

-The belfry of the historic church housed New York’s Liberty Bell, which tolled to mark the birth of the country in 1776 and was later rung for inaugurations, deaths of presidents and in remembrance of the 9/11 terror attacks.
-The fire spared the bell and left behind a skeletal façade and two vinyl banners reading “Black Lives Matter” and “Just Love,” the church’s motto.
+The church’s belfry housed New York’s Liberty Bell, which tolled to mark the country’s birth in 1776 and has rung in remembrance of the 9/11 terror attacks.
+The bell and the skeletal façade were the only parts of the sanctuary to survive.

-Amid the grief of losing their beloved church, Lewis has asked parishioners to “worship God with joy” and find the promise of hope that is a part of every Easter.
+Amid the grief of losing their church, Lewis asks parishioners to “worship God with joy” and embrace Easter’s promise of hope.

 The windows at St. Charles Borromeo Catholic church were blown out, and its ceiling, sacristy and vestibule crumbled after Hurricane Ida blasted ashore in August, hitting the small fishing community of Point-aux-Chenes, about 80 miles (130 kilometers) southwest of New Orleans.

-Since then, its pastor, the Rev. Rajasekar Karumelnathan, has celebrated Mass in the rectory and under a tent set up in the church’s parking lot.
-Attendance dwindled after the storm: from about 80 people who used to attend Sunday services to about 15 worshippers now.
+Since then, its pastor, the Rev. Rajasekar Karumelnathan, has celebrated Mass in the rectory and under a tent in the parking lot.
+Attendance dwindled after the storm: from about 80 people who used to attend Sunday services to about 15 now.

 Celebrating Christmas under the ruins was especially emotional for the congregation, the pastor said.
-But he expects a different, lighter mood for their first post-Ida Easter service, which promises believers eternal life.
+But he expects a lighter mood for their first, post-Ida Easter service, with its promise of eternal life.

-“We have lots of hope.
-We hope that we can reclaim all that we’ve lost,” he said.
+“We have lots of hope,” he said.
 “Easter strengthens us.”

 Parishioner Teddy Neal, who lives a half mile from the church, is still rebuilding his storm-damaged home.
-He would love to see his church and home rebuilt — restored to what they once were or better.
+He would love to see his church and home restored.

 “I see Easter as a new beginning,” said Neal, a truck driver.
-“I’m pretty much humbled, where it doesn’t matter what the conditions are in or around with the destruction — as long as I’m present with Jesus during the Eucharist.”
+“I’m pretty much humbled, where it doesn’t matter what the conditions are — as long as I’m present with Jesus during the Eucharist.”

 At the charred remains of Bill and Jackie Stephens’ home in Superior, where they raised four kids and made countless memories over 22 years, the daffodils are blooming again.

-When he looks at the green shoots and bright yellow blossoms, Bill Stephens sees rebirth.
-He also feels grief anew: for the house; the incinerated family photos and videos; the yard they loved on spring days, with its newly laid patio and magnolia tree named after their third child — “Maggie-nolia.”
+When he looks at the green shoots and yellow blossoms, Bill Stephens sees rebirth.
+He also feels grief anew: for the house, the incinerated photos, the beloved yard.

 “As a pastor I see this and go, this is an Easter illustration.
 It’s life out of the death,” Stephens said.
 “In some ways it’s beautiful, and in other ways it’s the reminder of, dang, we lost a lot.”

-The church itself, a cavernous space inside a former Sam’s Club with auditorium seating for 750, was largely spared.
-The flames wrapped around the building, scorching trees and shrubs in the parking lot.
+The church itself, a cavernous space inside a former Sam’s Club, was largely spared.
+The flames wrapped around the building, scorching trees and shrubs.
 But ash and smoke seeped in through skylights and ventilation shafts, coating everything in sooty charcoal.

 Volunteers hauled out everything that wasn’t nailed down to be washed before a building-wide deep clean.
-Carpets, curtains, walls and lighting were replaced.
 Ascent returned in February after two months of worshipping in a hotel ballroom.

-In the early days, police used Ascent’s parking lot as a staging area for displaced residents to collect passes to enter their neighborhoods.
+In the early days, police used Ascent’s parking lot as a staging area for displaced residents.
 Thousands showed up and were met by church members, therapy dogs and meals.
-A relief fund raised a couple hundred thousand dollars, and the church reached out to schools on caring for affected students.

 “That Jesus conquered the grave, conquered the sin … and breathed life on Easter Sunday,” Stephens said, “there’s something really powerful about thinking about ours as just a minor version of that.”